Exclusive: French antitrust investigators say Google breached its orders on talks with news publishers - sources

 A spokeswoman for the competition authority declined to comment.

-In response to a Reuters request for comment, Google, owned by Alphabet, Inc, said in a statement: "Our priority is to comply with the law, and to continue to negotiate with publishers in good faith, as evidenced by the agreements we have made with publishers in the past few months."
+In response to a Reuters request for comment, Google said in a statement: "Our priority is to comply with the law, and to continue to negotiate with publishers in good faith, as evidenced by the agreements we have made with publishers in the past few months."

 "We will now review the statement of objections, and will work closely with the French competition authority," it said.